+Of these, the Honor 20i is the most affordable.
 The last phone from Honor in the same segment was Honor 10 Lite, and a lot has changed by now.
 Xiaomi and Realme have replenished their affordable line-up with competent phones, and the Honor 20i will be challenging these options head on.
-Our Honor 20i review is still under works.
-Meanwhile, we have gathered our initial impressions below.
+So, is the phone any good?
+We will answer that in our review.

 Honor 20i Price and Specs